DragonSenses/Curiosity/TypeScript/6. Type Manipulation/7-template-literal-types.md

 ## Intrinsic String Manipulation Types

 To help with string manipulation, TypeScript includes a set of types which can be used in string manipulation.
-These types come built-in to the compiler for performance and can’t be found in the `.d.ts` files included with TypeScript.
+These types come built-in to the compiler for performance and can't be found in the `.d.ts` files included with TypeScript.

 ### `Uppercase<StringType>`